 A Candidate Information Webinar was held on the 14 August 2023 hosted by the Western Australian Local Government Association and featuring presentations from the Electoral Commission, the Department of Local Government, Sport and Cultural Activities.
 A recording of the webinar can be viewed here.

 As the City's elections are run by the Western Australian Electoral Commission all nominations must be directed to the Returning Officer appointed by the WAEC.
 For more information, contact the Western Australian Electoral Commission on 13 63 06 or go to their website.

 To stand for election as a Councillor or the Mayor, you must:

-- Be 18 years of age or older
+- be 18 years of age or older

 You are not eligible to nominate if you:

-- Are an insolvent under administration
+- are an insolvent under administration

-- Have been convicted of a serious local government offence within the last five years, (unless the court waived the disqualification)
+- have been convicted of a serious local government offence within the last five years (unless the court waived the disqualification)

-- Are the nominee of a company
+- are a nominee of a body corporate